AhmadiGu/MathMagician/README.md

 # 📖 Math Magicians <a name="about-project"></a>

 >The math magicians is single page website which will allows you to perform simple calculation just like calculator.
-Website is react based.
+Website is react based. and also it have different pages that you can see and display it as single page website.